Human waste is one of the main causes of pollution in popular hiking areas the world over.

 By following the above tips, you’ll be doing your part and helping to ensure our cherished wild places remain as pristine as possible for the wildlife that calls them home and future visitors.

-If you liked this article or have any questions about pooping when camping or hiking, drop us a line in the box below.
+If you liked this article or have any questions about how to poop in the woods when camping or hiking, drop us a line in the box below.
 And if you’d like to share this post with your friends, please do!